 Converting Old System Title

-To convert land held under Old System Title the current owner needs to lodge the completed Primary Application form together with a survey of the land and documents proving title, which includes a set of deeds, with the Department of Lands.
-This supporting documentation - including any correspondence between Lands and the owner(s) about the land - is placed in a 'packet' known as the Primary Application packet.
+To convert land held under Old System Title the current owner needed to lodge the completed Primary Application form together with a survey of the land and documents proving title, which included a set of deeds, with the Department of Lands.
+This supporting documentation - including any correspondence between Lands and the owner(s) about the land - was placed in a 'packet' known as the Primary Application packet.
 Note that the Application forms themselves have since been separated from the packets (see NRS 13012 under Related Records below).

-If the application is accepted, a Certificate of Title is issued.
+If the application was accepted, a Certificate of Title was issued.

-Applications can be rejected.
-In this case, the Application form and some minor documentation is kept and other documents are returned to the applicant.
+Applications were sometimes rejected.
+In these cases, the application form and some minor documentation was kept and other documents were returned to the applicant.

 NRS 17513 Primary Application Packets are an important resource for researchers because the supporting documentation lodged with the application often remains in the packet.
-This can include the following:
+This can include: